EGA-archive/beacon2-ri-tools/README.md

 - **bff**

-    Location for the 6 metadata JSON files.
+    Location for the Beacon Friendly Format JSON files.

 - **center**